Newbie77/AppliedDataScienceSpecialization/3-AppliedMachineLearning/README.md

-# Applied Plotting, Charting & Data Representation in Python
+# Applied Machine Learning in Python
 A 4-Week course provided by University of Michigan on Coursera

 ## Topics Covered